Skip to content

 3. Writing prompts, where students are shown images or videos and asked to assess them in some way.

-4. Warm-Ups will be graded as Assessments if quizzes or Independent Work otherwise.
+4. Warm-Ups will be graded as Assessments if they are quizzes or Independent Work if they are BCRs.

 5. Exit Tickets (Media Arts, Technology Concepts, CS Discoveries)